GiorgioPingendo/one-click-hugo-cms5/site/content/_index.md

 ---
-title3: Great coffee with a conscience
+title: Great coffee with a consciencej
-subtitle3: Support sustainable farming while enjoying a cupj
+subtitle: Support sustainable farming while enjoying a cupjj
-image3: /img/home-jumbotron.jpg
+image: /img/home-jumbotron.jpg
-blurb2:
+blurb:
   heading: Why Kaldi?
   text: >-
-    Kaldi3333 is tbhe coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
+    Kaldi3333 isjn kn jkn  tbhe coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 intro:
   heading: What we offer
   text: >-